oshears/osgames/obsidian/OSGames/devlogs/Devlog 11.md

 ---
-title: Quality of Life Updates to Lonnies Fishtank
 description: This week I added a few minor QoL improvements to Lonnies Fishtank in order to get the game setup for steady and scalable development!
 date: 2024-12-15
 tags: